 NCERT notes on important topics for the UPSC Civil Services Exam preparation.
 These notes will also be useful for other competitive exams like banking PO, SSC, state civil services exams and so on.

-- First political assassination of a British officer in India post 1857 Revolt.
+- The first political assassination of a British officer in India post-1857 Revolt.

 - Brothers Damodar, Balkrishna and Vasudeo Chapekar shot at WC Rand, ICS, Chairman of the Special Plague Committee in 1897.

 - Rand’s military escort Lieutenant Ayerst died on the spot whereas Rand died a few days later due to wounds.